wg-wyatt/Electromechanical-Fish/README.md

 Many aquatic organisms instead produce propulsion by generating traveling waves along their bodies and fins.
 This method provides efficient thrust generation while enabling precise maneuvering and reduced acoustic signature.

 This project explores the engineering challenges associated with reproducing this biological locomotion using practical mechanical systems and accessible manufacturing techniques.
-The project was developed as part of a physical prototyping class in which students designed and manufactured physical models for a speed competition.

 ---